Floppy/dashmonitor/README.md

 ### OSX System Daemon

 You can run this anywhere, but if you're using OSX, there is a plist file for running it as a system daemon.
-First, edit dashmonitor.plist and set the paths in the `ProgramArguments` keys correctly for your system.
+First, edit dashmonitor.plist and set the paths in the `ProgramArguments` and `WorkingDirectory` keys correctly for your system.
 Then:

 ```
 cp dashmonitor.plist /Library/LaunchDaemons